This past Sunday, I went skydiving for the first time.

 I didn’t even want to do it, except in the abstract sense, until a couple of years ago.
 That was when I started hiking up mountains and learned to take considered risks around lethal drop-offs — and enjoyed it.
 Five years ago, I don’t think I could have gone skydiving.

 It was like nothing else I’ve ever experienced.
-The adrenaline was insane.
+The adrenaline was unbelievable.
 The mix of fear and excitement and anticipation and freedom and the wild rush of air at 180 mph and the knowledge that I was falling out of an airplane, towards the ground, faster than I’ve ever gone and higher than I’ve ever been before . . . is hard to put into words.

 “Totally amazing” is probably as close as I can get.
 Two hours later, it still doesn’t seem entirely real.
-It doesn’t even sound real: “I fell two-and-a-half miles, but, thanks to some straps, buckles, rope, and a fancy piece of cloth, I didn’t die.”
+It doesn’t even sound real: “I fell two and a half miles, but, thanks to some straps, buckles, rope, and a fancy piece of cloth, I didn’t die.”

 If the opportunity arose, I would absolutely do it again.
 And I’d happily do it at Skydive Snohomish — they were awesome.